Webcam Timelapse Online — Capture and Preview a Timelapse

 Click "Start Timelapse"

 Allow camera access when prompted.
-The live feed appears and the tool starts capturing frames automatically.
+The live feed appears and the tool starts capturing frames automatically at your chosen interval.
 A brief red flash on the video border confirms each frame has been saved.

 3